Frequently asked questions about leasing the Port of Melbourne

 Most people working at the port are employed by port tenants and will be unaffected by the lease of the Port of Melbourne.

-The majority of Port of Melbourne Corporation’s current employees will transfer to the Consortium which will ensure continuity of the business.
+The majority of Port of Melbourne Corporation's employees have transferred to Lonsdale, which will ensure continuity of the business.
 Legislation protects these employees’ rights and entitlements upon transferring to the Consortium.

-Employees performing roles relevant to the Port of Melbourne’s ongoing business will be given the opportunity to remain employed by the Port of Melbourne Corporation.
+Employees performing roles relevant to the Port of Melbourne's ongoing business have been given the opportunity to remain employed by the Victorian Port Corporation (Melbourne).

 The Government will ensure all employees of the Port of Melbourne Corporation are treated fairly and equitably.